jemin777/ojava7.0/README.md

 Definition:
 ==========

-“JAVA7.0   is  meant   for  obfuscation, Code Security, Learnable,jclass type software, Advanced , used  in Software  development, web application with machine learning  , and  it  symbolizes
+“OJAVA7   is  meant   for  obfuscation, Code Security, Learnable,jclass type software, Advanced , used  in Software  development, web application with machine learning  , and  it  symbolizes
 STAR  symbol,  used  in  applications  like   consolee and  used  with  java/j2ee  framework  like mybatics,and hibernate  and JAVA7.0 is used  in Machine Learning and  Datascience ,It is  also used  to  create  single webapplication".

-The Meaning of OAKJAVA7  is OAK + Jemin Advanced Virtual Machine  OAK gives the meaning Beginning.
+The Meaning of OAKJAVA7  is O + Jemin Advanced Virtual Machine  OAK gives the meaning Beginning.

 What is the Expansion of JAVA7.0 Programming Language ?
 =======================================================

 Expansion of JAVA7.0 is

-J  stands  for Jemin   , A stands   for Advanced , V stands  for  Virtual , and  A  stands for Application   , 7 -> stands  for   wise  Programming  Language.
+J stands for Jemin , A stands for Advanced , V stands for Virtual ,

+and A stands for Application , 7 -> stands for wise Programming Language, and O stands for Olive

 ABOUT JAVA7.0